SenpaiHunters/SpotOn/README.md

 </details>

 <details>
     <summary>Whats new!</summary>

+## Changelog - 30/4/2024

+- Small bug fixes where SpotOn's theme would not be fully applied and elements would not be replaced

 ## Changelog - 9/4/2024

 - Fast fix for broken values in SpotOn, this took me half an hour to find one call it may not be a temp fix after all...
 - Shifted manifest to 3.0.5.6

 ## Changelog - 2/4/2024

 Significant optimizations and bug fixes have been implemented.
 Detailed changes are as follows:

 - Manifest updated to version 3.0.3.5.